moises-cisneros/moises-cisneros/README.md

-<h1 align="center">¡Hola, soy Moises 👋!</h1>
+<h1 align="center">Hey there, I'm Moises 👋!</h1>
-<h3 align="center">Desarrollador Backend | Cloud & DevOps | Blockchain</h3>
+<h3 align="center">Backend Developer | Cloud & DevOps | Blockchain Enthusiast</h3>

 <p align="center">
-  Apasionado por la tecnología, la educación y el impacto social.
-Actualmente construyendo soluciones eficientes desde el backend, automatizando con DevOps y explorando el futuro con Solidity y Blockchain.
+  Passionate about technology, education, and social impact.
+Currently building efficient backend solutions, automating workflows with DevOps, and exploring the future with Solidity and Blockchain.
 </p>

 ---

-### 🧠 Sobre mí
+### 🧠 About Me

-- 💻 Me encanta desarrollar soluciones robustas, escalables y bien documentadas.
+- 💻 I love crafting robust, scalable, and well-documented systems.
-- 🚀 Actualmente participando en el reto [90 Días DevOps](https://github.com/moises-cisneros/90DaysDevops)
+- 🚀 Currently participating in the [90 Days of DevOps Challenge](https://github.com/moises-cisneros/90DaysDevops)
-- 🌱 Aprendiendo continuamente sobre arquitectura en la nube, Kubernetes, Terraform y más.
+- 🌱 Constantly learning about cloud architecture, Kubernetes, Terraform, and more.
-- 👨‍🏫 También comparto conocimiento en comunidades tech, especialmente sobre desarrollo backend y blockchain.
+- 👨‍🏫 Actively sharing knowledge in tech communities, focusing on backend development and blockchain.

 ---

-### 🚀 Tecnologías que uso
+### 🚀 Technologies I Use

 #### ⚙️ Backend
 <p>